chef/chef-web-docs/content/handlers.md

 - `require` ensures that the logging functionality of Chef Infra Client is available to the handler
 - `ModuleName` is the name of the module as it exists within the `Chef` library
-- `HandlerName` is the name of the handler as it is used in a recipe
+- `HandlerName` is the name of the handler as it's used in a recipe
-- `report` is an interface that is used to define the custom handler
+- `report` is an interface that's used to define the custom handler

 For example, the following shows a custom handler that sends an email that contains the exception data when a Chef Infra Client run fails: